Jana-Marie/hackerhotel-stm-workshop/README.md

 p $var
 ```

-Set breakpoint at line 132 (in main.c) and print variable p everytime the breakpoint is reached
+Set breakpoint at line 132 (in main.c) and print variable everytime the breakpoint is reached
 ```
 break 132
 commands
 ```
 ```
 silent
-p color
+p $var
 cont
 end
 ```